FAQ Robotic Systems

-- SCARA Robots – Robots have 4-axis (three movements and a vertical rotation axis)
+- SCARA Robots – Robots that have

-- Robot End-Of-Arm-Tooling or Gripper (*)
+- Robot End-Of-Arm-Tooling for example Gripper or Welding torch (*).

 - Control panel including PLC or Operator Interface Screen (HMI), safety circuits, motor starters VSDs, etc.

-- Cell guarding
+- Cell guarding.

-- Customized engineering for your system to complete the desired process
+- Customized engineering for your system to complete the desired process.

 - Some auxiliary equipment such as conveyors, deburring equipment, etc.

-- Fabrication, assembly, setup, toolpath programming, tested before shipping
+- Fabrication, assembly, setup, toolpath programming.

-- Installation and commissioning of the cell
+- Installation and commissioning of the cell.

-- Integration with your existing equipment
+- Integration with your existing equipment.

-- System-specific operator training
+- System-specific operator training.